≡ Menu

 The good news…

-Is that we here at IndulgeYourPet aren’t really that that concerned about “which” dogs the AKC officially recognizes and which ones it doesn’t.
-For us, it’s simple, is the Belgian Laekenois a good dog or not?
+We here at IndulgeYourPet aren’t concerned about “which” dogs the AKC officially recognizes and which ones it doesn’t.
+For us, it’s simple: is the Belgian Laekenois a good dog?
+And by all accounts, this relatively “obscure” breed is a GREAT dog that you should consider if allowed to own one.

-Now will a Beligian Laekenois be right for you?
+Now, will a Belgian Laekenois be right for you?

-That’s just something that we here at IndulgeYourPet can’t say, only you’ll be able to make that decision for yourself.
-But what we can do is provide you with some of the pros and cons of owning a Beligian Laekenois so that you’ll be able to better make that determination on your own which is why we’ve written the following article.
+That’s something we here at IndulgeYourPet can’t say; only you can make that decision for yourself.
+But we can provide you with some pros and cons of owning a Belgian Laekenois so that you can better make that determination, which is why we’ve written the following article.

 Belgian Laekenois Facts